BANANA TREES, SOME VERY VALUABLE HERBS

 – Musa coccinea of Indonesia with big leaves and some floral spikes with enormous bracts of scarlet color.

-More information on bananas in the listing above.
+More information on bananas.